Chart Color Schemes

 Health performance in Quirindi is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Quirindi faces significant health challenges, as indicated by AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are notably high across both younger and older age groups.
-Private health cover is relatively low, at approximately 49% of the total population (~1,695 people), compared to 51.9% in Rest of NSW and a national average of 55.7%.
+Private health cover is relatively low, at approximately 49% of the total population (around 1,695 people), compared to 51.9% in Regional NSW and the national average of 55.7%.

-The most common medical conditions are arthritis (11.0%) and asthma (9.2%).
-61.8% of residents claim to be completely clear of medical ailments, slightly lower than the 63.3% in Rest of NSW.
-Working-age residents have a higher prevalence of chronic health conditions compared to national averages.
-The area has a higher proportion of seniors aged 65 and over (27.5%, or 952 people), compared to Rest of NSW at 23.4%.
-Health outcomes among seniors present some challenges, broadly in line with national rankings for the general population.
+The most prevalent medical conditions are arthritis (affecting 11.0%) and asthma (9.2%).
+However, 61.8% of residents claim to be completely free from medical ailments, compared to 63.3% in Regional NSW.
+Working-age residents have a higher-than-average prevalence of chronic health conditions.
+The area has 27.7% of residents aged 65 and over (958 people), higher than the 23.4% in Regional NSW.
+Health outcomes among seniors present some challenges, aligning broadly with national rankings for the general population.

 Frequently Asked Questions - Health